christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 First Aryan rulers of Mesopotamia.
 Guti = Goth = Scythian.
 Their king Sarlagab bore the Sar title—the earliest known explicit use of the "Serpent-King" title.
 The Guti styled themselves "Kings of the Four Quarters" —the prototype of the "King of Kings" title that will be used by every subsequent Dragon King.
 W.B.
 Henning's reconstruction of the ancient pronunciation of "Yuezhi" as *Gu(t)-t'i* confirms the Guti = Yuezhi = Asii chain.

-Gutian king names explicitly contain the "Sar" root: Sar-a-ti-gu-bi-ši-in, Sarlak, etc. This was in c.
+Gutian king names explicitly contain the "Sar" root: Sarlagab, Sarlak, etc. This was in c.
 2150–2050 BCE – predating any known Persian or Greek "King of Kings" title by over a millennium.
 The Guti did not vanish after their dynasty fell.
 They re-emerged as the Kassites, who ruled Babylon for over four centuries (c.
 1595–1155 BCE).

 **c.
 2000–1800 BCE: The Tocharians in the Tarim Basin**